 Blueprints

-Blueprints compose multiple configuration components into a single unit that gets deployed to one or more device groups.
+Blueprints compose configuration into a single unit that gets deployed to one or more device groups.
+As of provider v0.25.0, a blueprint is authored as an ordered list of component blocks via the component_blocks attribute.
+Each block appears as a step in the Jamf Blueprints editor, with its own name, its own optional activation condition and one or more components — and blocks are applied in the order you list them.
 Each component type maps to a Declarative Device Management (DDM) declaration configuration domain.
-Here's a blueprint that configures software update settings:
+Here's a single-block blueprint that configures software update settings:

 resource "jamfplatform_blueprints_blueprint" "software_update_settings" {